 These allegations are handled formally within each agency and standardized reports are submitted to the NCC in compliance with LB593.
-During 2018, eleven allegations were received from four agencies, two of which involved searches.
+During 2019, five allegations were received from four agencies, at least one of which involved a search.

 Since 2002, no agency has reported an allegation of racial profiling to be valid; agencies stated officers followed policy or that there were circumstances which made the stops appropriate.